Modernist monuments and sites to see in Barcelona

 Designed by modernist architect Josep Puig i Cadafalch, la Casa de les Punxes is located in the Eixample of Barcelona.The result was a building reminiscent of old medieval castles, with elements of different architectural trends and various technical innovations.

 Casa Vicens is a modernist building in Barcelona designed by Antoni Gaudí.
 It is located in the neighbourhood of Gràcia.
-It is considered one of the first buildings of Art Nouveau and was the first house designed by Gaudí.
+It is one of the first Art Nouveau buildings and the first house that Gaudí designed.

 Casa Batlló, Gaudi’s masterpiece, is located in the heart of the city on Passeig de Gracia.Today, it stands out as one of the most emblematic works of Catalan art.